How to support a bereaved person

-One of the most helpful things you can do for someone who is bereaved is to listen to them.
+One of the most helpful things you can do for someone who is bereaved is to listen.

-Practical help can be invaluable when you are grieving.
-Bereaved people often find it difficult to make decisions.
-If you say ‘Let me know if I can do anything’ this requires the person to reach out for help themselves, which can be overwhelming.
+Help with practical things can be really helpful when you are grieving.
+Grieving people often find it difficult to make decisions.
+If you say ‘Let me know if I can do anything’ they need to be able to reach out and think about what to ask you for.
+This can be overwhelming.
 Instead try to make specific suggestions.

 If the person who died provided help or care for your friend or relative, they may now require extra help in the house.
 It might help to look up what support is available and leave information with them.
 Don’t pressure them as there may be times when they feel overwhelmed with all that needs doing, and need to take things slowly.

 Grief is universal, but different cultures have different traditions and nuances, so try to find out what your friend or family member needs.
-There may be things important to the person that you do not feel are the top priority.
+There may be things important to them which you haven’t thought of wouldn’t feel is the top priority yourself.
 Bear with them and try to find out what they need.

-Be mindful of factors that might affect their experiences such as health, disability, gender and sexuality.
-If they had a difficult relationship with the person who has died, this could also complicate the way they are processing the bereavement.
+Consider things that might affect their experiences such as health, disability, gender and sexuality.
+If they had a difficult relationship with the person who has died, this could make their feelings more confusing and difficult to deal with

-Anniversaries, birthdays and holidays can be particularly painful for many people, and remembering and offering support at these times can be very comforting.
+Anniversaries, birthdays, holidays and special days like Mother’s Day or Valentine’s Day can be particularly painful for many people.
+Remembering and offering support at these times can be very comforting.

 However hard you try to be a good friend, there are times when you might say the ‘wrong’ thing, or upset someone.
 Many times you probably didn’t say anything wrong, but it was just not what they wanted to hear.
-It’s their grief that upsets them not you.
+Try to keep and open mind but also remember it might be their grief that upsets them, and not you.

 The needs of someone grieving will change from day to day, and it’s just not possible to always get it right.
 Bereaved people may also be less able to control their irritation and temper when something does go wrong.